Finite-Agent Stochastic Differential Games on Large Graphs: II. Graph-Based Architectures: Game-Solving Results using NTM Architecture with

 \subsection{Multi-agent portfolio games (Section~\ref{sec:numerics-portfolio})}

 Since the multi-agent portfolio game has a controlled diffusion coefficient, DBSDE does not apply.
 Therefore, we only present tables of RMSE and MRE values, together with equilibrium trajectories solved under (NTM-)DP, as complementary materials.
 Tables~\ref{tab:port_RMSE_M1}--\ref{tab:port_value_M1} present the RMSE and MRE across different algorithms for the multi-agent portfolio game.
 Figure~\ref{fig:Port_DP_M1} demonstrates the comparison of equilibrium state and strategy trajectories for the multi-agent portfolio game on various graphs for the algorithm DP.
 The observations and conclusions align with those mentioned in Appendix~\ref{app:M1_LQ}.
+Importantly, we emphasize that the equilibrium strategy trajectories produced by NTM with \(M=1\) (cf. Figure~\ref{fig:Port_DP_M1}) exhibit significantly less fluctuation compared to those generated by NTM with \(M=3\) (cf. Figure~\ref{fig:Port_DP}).
+This suggests that, while the NTM architecture already mitigates overfitting due to its lower model complexity, using \(M=1\) further enhances this advantage.